-It is the responsibility of every member of staff, volunteer and regular visitor to Hart Primary School to ensure that they carry out the requirements of this policy and, at all times, work in a way that will safeguard and promote the welfare of all of the pupils at this school.
+It is the responsibility of every member of staff, volunteer and regular visitor to our school to ensure that they carry out the requirements of this policy and, at all times, work in a way that will safeguard and promote the welfare of all of the pupils at this school.
 This includes the responsibility to provide a safe environment in which children can learn.

-We recognise that staff at Hart Primary School play a particularly important role as they are in a position to identify concerns early and provide help for children to prevent concerns from escalating.
+We recognise that staff at our school play a particularly important role as they are in a position to identify concerns early and provide help for children to prevent concerns from escalating.
 All staff are advised to maintain an attitude of 'it could happen here' where safeguarding is concerned.
 When concerned about the welfare of a child, staff members must always act in the best interests of the child.

-Hart Primary School will establish and maintain an ethos where children feel secure, are encouraged to talk, are listened to and are safe.
-Children will be able to talk freely to any member of staff at Hart Primary School if they are worried or concerned about something.
+St Peter's Elwick CofE Primary will establish and maintain an ethos where children feel secure, are encouraged to talk, are listened to and are safe.
+Children will be able to talk freely to any member of staff at our school if they are worried or concerned about something.